ivan-livyi/atlassian-mcp/README.md

 ### 2. Configure Cursor

-Add the following to your Cursor settings (Settings → Extensions → MCP):
+Add the following to your Cursor settings (Settings → Extensions → MCP), replacing the placeholder values with your actual Atlassian credentials:

 ```json
 {